 - During the summer months you may want to consider booking ahead of time for accommodation or camping, especially for Crater Lake and Cannon Beach.

-- Packing car-friendly snacks in a coolbox is always a good idea… no one likes a hangry road trip partner 😉
+- Packing car-friendly snacks in a cooler is always a good idea… no one likes a hangry road trip partner 😉

 - Flying in and out of Portland is usually relatively affordable.
 Another option would be to fly into Seattle and road trip south (including stopping at a few other PNW gems along the way!)
-Use Skyscanner for finding the best flights.
+Use Skyscanner for finding the best flights and deals.

 - If you do decide to take an Oregon road trip during the winter months, I would suggest looking up any road and trail closures ahead of time and factoring that into your route.
 Also be sure to pack hiking shoe traction such as microspikes and extra clothing layers.
 My car camping checklist has all the essentials you will need.